FORTH-ICS-INSPIRE/artemis/README.md

 for testing purposes.
 For instructions on how to set up ARTEMIS in e.g., a Kubernetes environment, please contact the [ARTEMIS team](#development-team-and-contact).

+## Minimum Technical Requirements

-## Min. technical requirements of testing server/VM
+* 1 testing server/VM
 * CPU: 4 cores
 * RAM: 4 GB
 * HDD: 100 GB (less may suffice, depending on the use case)